What roles are available?

 We have a clear and well structured progression route, which means that after a minimum period of three months or 70 hours, and on completion of all relevant training, volunteers can have the opportunity to progress to the role of Telephone Triage Assessor.

-We are also looking for volunteers to join our research and campaigns and events teams.
-For more information on these positions, please see our 'Volunteer Roles' page.
+We are also looking for volunteers to join our events team.
+For more information on our positions, please see our 'Volunteer Roles' page.

 Do I need any specific qualifications to volunteer with Citizens Advice Manchester?

 No, not at all.
 Being the right type of person is what matters most to us.
 We are looking for down to earth and friendly people who are non judgemental, empathetic to the needs of our clients and willing to comply with our policies, procedures, aims and principles.

 How much time do I have to give to volunteering with Citizens Advice Manchester?

 Volunteers are expected to be able to commit to a minimum of one set shift per week.
 Shift lengths vary between two and five hours per week depending on the role and location.
 Volunteers are expected to undertake the same set shift each week.

 All volunteers will be asked to attend training days before they start volunteering.
 These are usually 10.00 to 15.30.